harrelfe/blogdown/content/post/disc.md

 The site will be organized into the following major and minor categories, with lots of tags available to further distinguish and cross-reference topics.  <b>Your input about these categories is needed.</b>

-* statistics and data analysis (general)
+* statistics and data analysis
+   + descriptive and exploratory
+   + formal analysis
+   + uncertainty
+   + missing data and measurement error
    + models
-   + modeling strategies (including model specification, nonlinearities and interactions, avoiding categorization, imputation, data reduction)
+   + modeling strategies (including model specification, nonlinearities and interactions, avoiding categorization)
+   + variable selection
+   + data reduction, clustering, unsupervised learning
+   + accuracy and information measures
    + model validation and interpretation
    + bayes
    + machine learning
+   + comparative methods performance
    + causal inference
    + probability
 * math and numeracy